Shehab611/News_App/README.md

-# news
+# News App

-A new Flutter project.
+A Basic Flutter Application that displays the news of Business, Sports and

 ## Getting Started